cakephp/docs/en/core-libraries/collections.rst

 Disabled objects can still have their normal methods and properties used.
 The primary difference between an enabled and disabled object is with regards to callbacks.
-You can interogate a collection about the enabled objects, or check if a specific object is still enabled using ``enabled()``::
+You can interrogate a collection about the enabled objects, or check if a specific object is still enabled using ``enabled()``::

     <?php